Freeport-McMoRan Inc. [FCX] Holding Strong: What’s pushing it?

 Freeport-McMoRan Inc. [NYSE:FCX]: Analyst Rating and Earnings

-Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for Thu 23 Apr (In 72 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Thu 23 Apr (In 70 Days).

 Fundamental Analysis of Freeport-McMoRan Inc. [FCX]